 - Hardscape – We’re using red lava rock.
 This contrasts well against the green of the plants.
 You can use what tickles your fancy.
 We’re also using tiny fragments of red lava rock, that we can sprinkle into the scape later for detail.

 - Dried moss – Today, we’re using dried real moss.
 I ordered this online as live moss, and it comes in a dried state for transport.
 This preserves its look quite well in storage when kept dry.
-That’s how I got the idea to use it as-is for a terrarium that needs no light, water or care.

 - Tools – Tweezers and a long handled spoon or shovel.
 This makes it easy to work in a small bottle.